BelindaDsouza/Afame/README.md

 # Sales Data Analysis and HR Data cleaning

 # Sales Data Analysis
-Goal: Using sales data analysis to find patterns, best-selling items, and revenue indicators to help in business decisionmaking.
+Goal: Using sales data analysis to find patterns, best-selling items, and revenue indicators to help in business decision making.
 This project focus on
     total sales,
     analysis of sales trends over time,
     determining the best-selling products, and build visualizations.